BanglaDateTime/PHP/README.md

 - Convert to the Bangla calendar (Bengali Era).
 - Supports custom dates and timezones.
 - Easy to use with a fluent API.
+- Helper functions for easy access to common operations.

 ## Installation